-You set ij properties in any of the following ways:
+You can set ij properties in any of the following ways.

-- 1. by using the -D option on the command line - 2. by specifying a properties file using the -p propertyfile option on the command line
+- By using the -D option on the command line - By specifying a properties file using the -p propertyfile option on the command line

 Remember: ij property names are case-sensitive, while commands are case-insensitive.